crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	This is what is referred to in NLP as a "unigram features."

-	Try it and then record your experience in the [questionnarie](https://docs.google.com/forms/d/1whhkFQ0ndN9E_XOsuqoxpRIAJcnUZqKKx1eAioyU9wg/viewform?usp=send_form).
+	Try it and then record your experience in the [questionnarie](https://docs.google.com/forms/d/1YOCm-XTw3-BFGD2tr6YwCcyxQpzd0uGcYAdxTu4iQ54/viewform?usp=send_form).
 For your classifier analysis, you need to look at feature weights that have been learned, and will need to see the predictions the classifier makes for individual articles.
 Look at the [functions available to you](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) through the LogisiticRegression classifier to get you started.

 And with that- Good luck!
 Start early and have fun!
 If robots are going to run the world, they need to first know the difference between articles about gun violence and articles about the weather.
 So go!
 Make it happen!

-Don't forget to answer all of the questions in the [questionnaire](https://docs.google.com/forms/d/1whhkFQ0ndN9E_XOsuqoxpRIAJcnUZqKKx1eAioyU9wg/viewform?usp=send_form) when you are done, and to submit your final classifier code, a picture of the tree you drew and the generated diagram of your optimal Decision Tree via turnin.
+Don't forget to answer all of the questions in the [questionnaire](https://docs.google.com/forms/d/1YOCm-XTw3-BFGD2tr6YwCcyxQpzd0uGcYAdxTu4iQ54/viewform?usp=send_form) when you are done, and to submit your final classifier code, a picture of the tree you drew and the generated diagram of your optimal Decision Tree via turnin.

 <pre><code>$ turnin -c nets213 -p classifier -v classifier.py rule-based-tree.png decision-tree.png</code></pre>

-Your code and questions are due <b>Wednesday, September 24</b>.
+Your code and questions are due <b>{{ page.due_date | date: "%A, %B %-d, %Y" }}</b>.
 You can work in pairs on this assignment.
 You must declare the fact that you are working together when you turn in the questionnaire.
 If you are working with a partner, only one of you needs to turn in the code, but you must specify who will be turning it in on the questionnaire.
 You cannot add or change partners after the code and questionnaire are submitted.

 <div class="panel panel-danger">
 <div class="panel-heading" markdown="1">